 Figure 4.
-The improved user journey proposed-expressed in the voices of an example stroke survivor and their family carer.
+The Improved User Journey proposed - expressed in the voices of an example stroke survivor and their family carer.

-Service blueprint
+Service Blueprint

-The Improved User Journey was then used as the core of a Service Blueprint, based on Neilsen Norman's format (2020), an excerpt of which is shown in Figure 5.
+The Improved User Journey was then used as the core of a Service Blueprint, based on Neilsen Norman's format (2020), an excerpt of which is shown in Fig.5 [Fig 5, near here].

 Figure 5.
-Excerpt from the Service Blueprint drafted to synthesize the findings from Workshops 1 and 2 and to define a range of prototypical elements of the intervention.
-The full document can be viewed in Supplementary Appendix 3.
+Excerpt from the Service Blueprint, drafted to synthesise the findings from Workshops 1 and 2 and to define a range of prototypical elements of the intervention.
+The full document can be viewed in Appendix 3.

-A range of potential intervention components was identified in relation to the user journey.
-When these were cross-checked to the behavioural analysis, areas which could be enhanced, such that intervention components aligned with recognized behaviour change techniques, were identified.
+A range of potential intervention components were identified in relation to the user journey.
+When these were cross-checked to the behavioural analysis, areas which could be enhanced, such that intervention components aligned with recognised behaviour change techniques, were identified.

 Example 3: learning new techniques: It was identified that when helping individuals to learn how to carry out behaviours, the behaviour change technique 'Demonstration of the behaviour' was relevant (i.e. 'showing' could be beneficial in addition to 'telling').
 This tied into an insight from Workshop 3, that smartphones were regularly used on the ward by family visitors, usually for looking-up medical or pharmaceutical information.
-With these insights, a proposed factsheet (C2 below) was amended to incorporate links to web-based video demonstrations (such as how to safely brush another person's teeth).
+With these insights, a proposed factsheet (C2 below) was amended to incorporate links to webbased video demonstrations (such as how to safely brush another person's teeth).